davidrosson/totp-manager/README.md

 When setting up a new service that requires MFA, you are normally presented with a QR code that allows you to add the service to e.g. Google Authenticator.
 At this stage, retrieve the "manual configuration key" (the MFA secret key) from the service instead, and paste it into the `totp-encryptor` tool when prompted.
-If you like, you can still register the service on your mobile device as well; the TOTP mechanism permits multiple enrolled devices.
+In AWS this can be found by clicking `Show secret key` when configuring MFA.
+If you like, you can still register the service on your mobile device as well;
+the TOTP mechanism permits multiple enrolled devices.

 ### Generating OTP Tokens